jeanfrancoisgratton/nxrmuploader/README.md

 ]
 }
 ```
-**IMPORTANT NOTE**

-As of version 1.00.00, you will need to create a sample file with `env create $FILENAME`. $FILENAME will be disregarded and a sample.json file will be created in $HOME/.config/nxrmuploader/

-You will need to edit it according to your needs, and rename it `defaultEnv.json`.
-In future versions, the capability to create your file will be added.

 ## How to use

+First, you need to create the environment file with `env add $FILENAME`; if $FILENAME is empty, it defaults to `defaultEnv.json`

 Suppose you have the following files ready to be uploaded :

 - mysoftware_1.00.00.deb